 Bottom of the Map is able to use the above tools since its podcast host or measurement company offers this service.
 It doesn’t mean that this individual podcast uses them, or has access to this functionality.
 We use open data.

 This uses an insecure connection.
 This podcast uses an HTTP, not HTTPS, address for its RSS feed (as entered in Apple Podcasts or the Podcast Index).
 It is not encrypted, and may allow people who can see your internet traffic - like your internet service provider, employer or even your government - to know that you listen to this podcast.

 This podcast uses a unique RSS domain.
 This podcast is the only one that we’re aware of which uses a domain of feeds.wabe.org for its RSS feed.
 Domains are always visible to anyone who can see your internet traffic - your internet service provider, employer or even your government - even when you use HTTPS connections.
-If your podcast app uses the RSS feed directly, like Apple Podcasts, then you can be tracked as a listener to this podcast every time your phone checks for a new episode.
+If your podcast app uses the RSS feed directly, you can be tracked as a listener to this podcast every time your phone checks for a new episode.

 Here’s more about insecure links and unique domains.

 - This podcast doesn’t have a trailer.
 Apple Podcasts has a specific episode type for a trailer, which also gets used by Spotify and many other podcast apps: but there isn’t one correctly marked in the RSS feed from PRX.

 - This podcast’s RSS feed is not secure.
 Apple may require this in future.

 - Get Apple, Google and Spotify badges to link to this podcast, get a magic link for social media, or a QR code.